Applicants must have graduated from an accredited college or university prior to matriculation. No single major is preferred.

 Applicants must complete the Medical College Admission Test (MCAT) prior to application consideration.
 This is used as a component in a holistic evaluation of an applicant to ensure they have the appropriate competencies to succeed in our unique curriculum.

 Both MCAT and GPA will be used as components in a holistic evaluation of an applicant to ensure they have the appropriate competencies to succeed in our unique curriculum.
-For the MCAT, we require a minimum total score of 498 out of a possible 528.
+For the MCAT, we require a minimum total score of 498 out of a possible 528 (highest of first two attempts; average of three or more attempts).
 We do not have a minimum GPA requirement.

 Future applicants should have strong backgrounds in biology, chemistry/biochemistry, mathematics/statistics, physics and social sciences.